cb-geo/mpm-doc/user/validation/explicit/hydrostatic-column/hydrostatic-column.md

 ## Plot over time to show convergence
 ![convergence](convergence.png)
-*There are some oscillations that finally converge*
+> There are some oscillations that finally converge

 ## Results image

 ![result-image](result-image.png)
-*Stress in vertical direction results at 0.2 seconds for USF Linear Elastic model*
+> Vertical stresses component results at t = 0.2s for USF linear elastic model